Syllabus

 If you are unsure if the use of a particular resource complies with the academic honesty policy, please ask a member of the teaching team.

-Regardless of course delivery format, it is the responsibility of all students to understand and follow all Duke policies, including academic integrity (e.g., completing one’s own work, following proper citation of sources, adhering to guidance around group work projects, and more).
+It is the responsibility of all students to understand and follow all Duke policies, including academic integrity (e.g., completing one’s own work, following proper citation of sources, adhering to guidance around group work projects, and more).
 Ignoring these requirements is a violation of the Duke Community Standard.
 Any questions and/or concerns regarding academic integrity can be directed to the Office of Student Conduct and Community Standards at conduct@duke.edu.

 Any violations in academic honesty standards as outlined in the Duke Community Standard and those specific to this course will